Assistant Editor / Research

 Welcome to the Serial Squadron!

 Greetings, cliffhanger fans!
 Welcome to the international movie, TV and radio chapter play appreciation society!
-Our members, dedicated to the preservation and restoration of the lost form of the movie serial. participate in film restoration pledge drives, chat weekly, and produced the world's only all-cliffhanger film festival SerialFest!
-You're invited to join in, participate, and contribute to upcoming events and projects.
+Our members, dedicated to the preservation and restoration of the lost form of the movie serial.
+Here you can participate in film restoration pledge drives, chat weekly, and produced the world's only all-cliffhanger film festival SerialFest!
+You're invited to join in and contribute to upcoming events and projects.

-Created by artist/writer/director Eric Stedman (aka Dr. Grood) in 1998 as a place for fans of classic cliffhangers to read or share information about radio, TV and silent and sound movie serials and to publish related books, CDs and DVDs on the subject in conjunction with father Raymond William Stedman, author of The Serials: Suspense and Drama by Installment -- the first major website dealing with the clliffhanger serial, the most comprehensive, popular and well-regarded ever since, and the only one that takes it seriously as a legitimate art form!
+This website was designed and developed by artist/writer/director Eric Stedman in 1998 as a place for fans of classic cliffhangers to read or share information about radio, TV and silent and sound movie serials and to publish related books, CDs and DVDs on the subject in conjunction with father Raymond William Stedman, author of The Serials: Suspense and Drama by Installment -- it was the first major website dealing with the clliffhanger serial, and has been the the most comprehensive, popular and well-regarded one on the topic ever since, perhaps because it's the only one that takes it seriously as a legitimate art form!

 These are the originals, the first superhero ever to fly across the silver screen -- the first screen appearances of Batman, the Lone Ranger, Dick Tracy and many more, the first Emperor of the Universe to be defeated by a young blond space hero, brunette Princess, and giant fuzzy ally, The first black-masked villain with white-suited stormtroopers to fly a wedge-shaped airship.
 The first Mr. Jones, whip-cracking hero, and cliffhanging adventure set in Casablanca, The first helmeted hero in a flying suit, the first girl reporter series, the first major film to deal with aspects of the paranormal in the present-day, early roles by John Wayne, Boris Karloff, Bela Lugosi and so much more.